-General description Woman playing an hour-glass-shaped drum with two drumheads standing on a circular wooden block.
+General description Married woman playing an hour-glass-shaped drum with two drumheads standing on a circular wooden block.

 Dimensions 24 cm x 12 cm x 11 cm